The Origin of Sun Wukong’s Cloud Somersault

 Huineng, & Cleary, T. F. (1998).
 The Sutra of Hui-neng, Grand Master of Zen: With Hui-neng’s Commentary on the Diamond Sutra.
 Boston: Shambhala.

 Huineng, Hsuan, H., & Buddhist Text Translation Society.
 (2002).
-The sixth patriarch’s Dharma Jewel Platform Sutra: With the commentary of Venerable Master Hsuan Hua.
+The Sixth Patriarch’s Dharma Jewel Platform Sutra: With the Commentary of Venerable Master Hsuan Hua.
 Burlingame: Buddhist Text Translation Society.

 Kirkova, Z. (2016).
 Roaming into the Beyond: Representations of Xian Immortality in Early Medieval Chinese Verse.
 Leiden: Brill.